lilt/lilt-java/docs/DocumentsApi.md

     DocumentsApi apiInstance = new DocumentsApi(defaultClient);
     String name = "name_example"; // String | A file name.
     Integer projectId = 56; // Integer | A unique Project identifier.
-    File body = new File("/path/to/file"); // File | The file contents to be uploaded.
+    String body = "body_example"; // String | The file contents to be uploaded.
 The entire POST body will be treated as the file.
     String pretranslate = "pretranslate_example"; // String | An optional parameter indicating if and how the document will be pretranslated upon being uploaded.
 The accepted values are `null`, `tm`, or `tm+mt`
     Boolean autoAccept = true; // Boolean | An optional parameter to auto-accept segments with 100% translation memory matches when the `pretranslate` option is also set, or to auto-accept any target data that is present when the uploaded file is XLIFF.
 If omitted or set to `false`, no segments will be auto-accepted.
     Integer configId = 56; // Integer | An optional pararameter to specify an import configuration to be applied when extracting translatable content from this file.